 CSF is formed by an active transport mechanism followed by a passive diffusion process of blood plasma present in the blood capillaries of choroid plexus.

 The ependymal cell has Active Na+ transporter.
 These transporters with the active utilization of ATP, actively transport Na+ into the ventricular system.
 Similarly, it is followed by Chloride (Cl-).
 Thus this process increased the osmolarity pressure within the ventricular system.
 Thus there is possible of passive diffusion of water from the blood capillaries of the choroid plexus into the ventricle.

-Similarly, there is the presence of a glucose transporter called GULT-1.
+Similarly, there is the presence of glucose transporter called GULT-1.

-As we know, GLUT-1 is a glucose-dependent, not insulin-dependent transporter.
+As we know, GLUT-1 is glucose-dependent, not the insulin-dependent transporter.